smsearcy/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Solutions for Advent of Code (https://adventofcode.com)
+My solutions for [Advent of Code](https://adventofcode.com), organized by year.